 - 1/4 teaspoon baking powder

 - 1 pound fresh butternut squash, peeled and seeded, cut into chunks

 - 113 grams (1/2 cup) hulled pumpkin seeds, toasted

 - Take the flour, cinnamon, baking soda, baking powder, and salt for a spin in your food processor, then move them to a large mixing bowl.

-- Spin the sugar, oil, eggs, and vanilla in the processor, pulsing just a few times to bring everything together.
-Dump the goo right on top of the dry team and stir to combine.
-(Don’t worry if there are a few lumps).
+- Spin the sugar, oil, eggs, and vanilla in the processor, pulsing just a few times to bring everything together, then add the wet mixture to the bowl with the dry ingredients and stir to combine.
+Don’t worry if there are a few lumps.

-- Install the processor’s shredding blade and shred the pumpkin in the food processor.
-Dump onto a kitchen towel and twist into a ball to wring out as much water as possible (within reason) – oh, and do this over the sink.
-Fold the pumpkin and the pumpkin seeds into the batter using a large rubber spatula, or, better yet, your hand.
+- Install the processor’s shredding blade and shred the butternut squash in the food processor.
+Dump onto a kitchen towel and, over the sink, twist into a ball to wring out as much water as possible.
+Fold the squash and the pumpkin seeds into the batter using a large rubber spatula, or, better yet, your hand.

-- Pour into a nonstick 9-by-5-by-3-inch loaf pan or a standard nonstick muffin pan, filling the latter two thirds full.
-(If your only loaf pan is not nonstick – i.e., it’s a “stick” pan – lightly butter it and dust with flour. )
+- Pour into a nonstick 9-by-5-by-3-inch loaf pan or a standard nonstick muffin pan, filling the latter two-thirds full.
+If you don’t have a nonstick pan, lightly butter and dust the pan with flour before adding the butter.

-- Bake the loaf for 1 hour and 15 minutes to 1 1/2 hours, or until an internal temperature of 200° to 210°F is reached.
-Cool for 15 minutes in the pan, then turn out onto a cooling rack.
-Cool completely.
-If making muffins, bake them for 30 minutes, and remove from the muffin tin to a cooling rack immediately.
+- Bake the loaf for 1 hour and 15 minutes to 1 1/2 hours, or until it reaches an internal temperature of 200° to 210°F. Cool for 15 minutes in the pan, then turn out onto a cooling rack to cool completely.
+For muffins, bake for 30 minutes, then remove from the muffin tin to a cooling rack immediately.